guydoshlab/ribofootPrinter/README.md

 Experimental function that helps find small ORFs in UTR regions by reporting in-frame reads in the small ORF and main ORF.
 Relies on well-RNased ribosome footprint data and precise shift values.

+Added 6/12/25

+The nanopore_adaptation code is a version of mammalian_builddense that can be used with aligned nanopore data to ask what sequences exist in the transcriptome in locations near 5' ends.
+It also reports lengths of mapped reads (both absolute and normalized to the transcriptome).

+The fastq_functions code includes seqtools_m.py.
+It offers the capability to:

+countreadsizes:
+Report the sizes of a fastq file and, if desired, filter for reads with a particular motif on the 3' end.

+endmotif_distribution:
+Reads in a fastq file and counts the number of sequence motifs (of specified length) at either 5' or 3' end.